AI-READI/cds-specification/docs/git/commits.md

 >
 > A scope is a phrase describing a section of the codebase enclosed in parenthesis.
 >
-> e.g. ‘fix(parser):’ This would be specific to a particular project, so you cannot know the generalize scopes for all projects.
-The standard says you should agree in your team what the scopes would be.
-Perhaps based on features, projects or directories.
+> e.g. ‘fix(parser):’ This would be specific to a particular part of the project.

 All dependency changes can have scope of `deps`.

-#### Scope values allowed
+### Scope values allowed

 - `deps`: Dependency changes